 Quantum computers process information in a fundamentally different way than classical computers.
 Traditional computers operate on binary bits but quantum computers transmit information via qubits.
 The qubit’s ability to remain in superposition is the heart of quantum’s potential for exponentially greater computational power.

 Quantum computers use a variety of algorithms to conduct measurements and observations.
-These algorithms are input by a user, the computer then creates a multidimensional space where patterns and individual data points are housed.
+After a user inputs these algorithms, the computer creates a multidimensional space where patterns and individual data points are housed.
 For example, if a user wants to solve a protein folding problem to discover the least amount of energy to use, the quantum computer would measure the combinations of folds; this combination is the answer to the problem.

-Qubits, it turns out, are higher maintenance than even the most meltdown-prone rock star.
 Any number of simple actions or variables can send error-prone qubits falling into decoherence, or the loss of a quantum state.
 Things that can cause a quantum computer to crash include measuring qubits and running operations.
 In other words: using it.
-Even small vibrations and temperature shifts will cause qubits to decohere, too.
+Even small vibrations and temperature shifts will cause qubits to decohere.

 That’s why quantum computers are kept isolated, and the ones that run on superconducting circuits — the most prominent method, favored by Google and IBM — have to be kept at near-absolute zero (a cool -460 degrees Fahrenheit).

-Quantum computing can optimize problem solving by using quantum computers to run quantum-inspired algorithms.
-These optimizations can be applied to the science and industry fields because they rely heavily on factors like cost, quality and production time.
-With quantum computing, there will be new discoveries in how to manage air traffic control, package deliveries, energy storage and more.
+Quantum computing can optimize problem-solving by using quantum computers to run quantum-inspired algorithms.
+With this technology, there will be new discoveries in how to manage air traffic control, package deliveries, energy storage and more.

 One quantum computing breakthrough came in 2017, when researchers at IBM modeled beryllium hydride, the largest molecule simulated on a quantum computer to date.
-Another key step arrived in 2019, when IonQ researchers used quantum computing to go bigger still, by simulating a water molecule.
+Another key step arrived in 2019, when IonQ researchers used quantum computing to simulate a water molecule, helping advance computational chemistry.

 Quantum Computing Challenges